Primary Navigation Mobile

 Best Buy

-The undisputed champion of the Nextbase lineup in our eyes is the 522GW.
+A champion in its own right in our eyes is the 522GW.
 Balancing value for money against great features, this dash cam offers exceptional picture quality, a host of fancy extra tech to make your life easier and that all-important build quality that Nextbase is renowned for.
+It's £100 less than the 622GW, so there's a lot to be said for this model for most consumers.

-The full HD recording at 60fps will provide clear video in the event of an accident, with clarity further enhanced with the brand's excellent six-layer and 140-degree lens.
+It has full HD recording at 60fps along with the brand's excellent six-layer and 140-degree lens.
 Useful features like GPS, a subscription-based Emergency SOS service, polarising filter, and Alexa are included too, all to make your life easier.
 Like all Nextbase dash cams, it includes the essentials of a G-sensor, parking mode, and loop recording.

 Pros